Seodi White

 Seodi Venekai-Rudo White is a social development lawyer and women's rights activist.
 As of August 2021, she is a legal consultant practicing as a Global Transactional Lawyer based in Malawi.
-She provides legal process outsourcing (LPO) services including contract drafting, contract management, legal support for management projects, support for business sale agreements, licensing sale agreements, data protection, data extraction, document review, legal analysis, and due diligence.
-She also provides legal management services in projects.
+She provides legal process outsourcing (LPO) services including contract drafting, contract management, legal support for management projects and due diligence.

+Life

 White obtained her law degree from the University of Botswana and is admitted to practice as an attorney in Botswana.
 She has a master's degree in Gender and Development from the University of Sussex in the United Kingdom.
 She is certified in Complete Modern Law Practice Curriculum provided by The Institute for the Future of Law Practice.

-During her career, she has worked in private law practice, international development, women's rights activism and research, state owned enterprises (SOEs) reforms, public service management and public service reform.
+White has worked in private law practice, international development, women's rights activism, state owned enterprises (SOEs) reforms, public service management and reform.

-She formed the Women and Law in Southern Africa Malawi Office (WLSA Malawi) in 1998 where she oversaw implementation of 19 research, training and advocacy programmes with results including reforms in national law, including the passing of the “Prevention of Domestic Violence Act 2006” which is a law in Malawi which protects of women in Malawi from the shackles of domestic violence and recognises their dignity and provides for security in the home.
+White formed the Women and Law in Southern Africa Malawi Office (WLSA Malawi) in 1998 where she oversaw implementation of 19 research, training and advocacy programmes with results including reforms in national law, including the passing of the “Prevention of Domestic Violence Act 2006” which is a law in Malawi which protects of women in Malawi from the shackles of domestic violence and recognises their dignity and provides for security in the home.
 In addition, she also facilitated the passing of the “Deceased Estates (Inheritance, Succession and Protection) Act 2011” which is a law that criminalises the dispossession of widows upon the death of their husbands and therefore offers enhanced protection of women's rights particularly protection from poverty and hardship when their spouses die.
 White has also fought against violence against women, and child marriage.
 She has given a TED lecture on some of the strategies used to overcome gender bias and injustice.